 Another powerhouse group of mums are the 'Wonder Women' from Lane Cove in North Sydney, who will trek for 30 kilometres along Sydney’s coastline.
 Team member Kate Talifero made health and fitness a priority after a health scare 11 years ago, when she received a brain tumour prognosis.

-PHOTO: Wonder Women, courtesy of North Shore Times
+PHOTO: Wonder Women, taken by Tony Talifero for North Shore Times

 "Paying it forward and giving back to the community is essential," Kate said.
 "Our eyes are the 'windows to our soul', so to help achieve that for others who cannot see is life changing.
 I love nature and completing a walk of this distance will be an achievement."